latoulicious/SIPP/README.md

 ## Getting Started

-This project has two components: a web frontend and a Go backend server.
+This project has two components: a Vue Frontend and a Go Backend.
 Follow these steps to get up and running.

 ### Prerequisites